Typhoon Faxai Rips Through Tokyo Area: At Least 2 Dead And 700,000 Without Power

 People in eastern Japan woke up Monday morning to survey the damage caused by Typhoon Faxai.
 It made landfall overnight near Tokyo, leaving dozens injured and hundreds of thousands of homes without power. pic.twitter.com/Z52dySxRmf— NHK WORLD News (@NHKWORLD_News) September 9, 2019

 Faxai forced the East Japan Railway Co. to suspend train service around Tokyo early Monday.
-It also forced more than 160 flights to be cancelled.
+It also forced more than 160 flights to be canceled.

 Commuters who got up Monday morning hoping to make their way to work were faced with flooded streets and rows of utility poles that had been thrown down.
 Those who made it to train stations faced cancellations or long delays, as crews worked to restore service.
 One station's roof was blown onto its tracks.

-Some of the worst damage came in the coastal Chiba Prefecture, east of the capital across Tokyo Bay.
-On Sunday night, Faxai began plowing its way up the bay, bringing dangerous winds inland as it passed just west of Chiba City, making landfall early Monday.
+Some of the worst damage came in the coastal Chiba prefecture, east of the capital across Tokyo Bay.
+On Sunday night, Faxai began plowing its way up the bay, bringing dangerous winds inland as it passed just west of Chiba City and making landfall early Monday.
 It then turned to the northeast and made its way back over the Pacific Ocean.

 "The typhoon brought record-breaking winds to Chiba City, where winds gusted to over 200 kilometers per hour [124 mph]," Japan's NHK News reports.
 "Two people died in accidents apparently caused by the strong gusts — one in Tokyo and one in Kanagawa."

-Faxai is also being linked to a fire at Japan's largest floating solar power plant, which sits on the waters of the Yamakura Dam in Chiba Prefecture.
+Faxai is also being linked to a fire at Japan's largest floating solar power plant, which sits on the waters of the Yamakura Dam in Chiba prefecture.
 The 13.7-megawatt plant covers 44 acres, but dozens of its panels erupted in flames on Monday.
 According to NHK, fire officials say the typhoon's intense winds might have pushed the panels on top of one another, causing them to overheat when the sun hit the solar plant.

 【速報】午後１時、千葉県市原市の山倉ダムで通行人から湖面に浮かぶソーラーパネルから火が出ていると通報がありました。現在も火が広がっているということです。発電に使われている設備であることから、消防は通電の遮断が完了次第、消火活動にあたるとしています。#ソーラーパネル #火災 pic.twitter.com/QaTW5CGg7y— TBS NEWS (@tbs_news) September 9, 2019

-As images from the city of Ichihara in Chiba Prefecture show, the typhoon also knocked down green safety netting at a golf driving range, sending an entire side of the assembly — support poles and all — crashing onto neighboring homes.
+As images from the city of Ichihara in Chiba prefecture show, the typhoon also knocked down green safety netting at a golf driving range, sending an entire side of the assembly — support poles and all — crashing onto neighboring homes.
 The posts crushed the rooftops of houses as the large structure fell; in one case, a single pole was left sticking out of a roof.

 Faxai struck just days after a separate typhoon struck the Korean Peninsula.
 Typhoon Lingling caused at least five deaths in North Korea, according to the country's state news agency.
 At least three people in South Korea died as a result of the storm, according to The Korea Herald.